 The Window Bangs (May 1989 – present): Fuller context for the events described in “Is this too a rape story” and their ripple effects over time.
 [TW]

-Rising with Her Red Hair (Aug 1989): The summer of 1989 ends with my father screaming at me for hours: this is the story of what I believe lay behind that rage.
+Rising with Her Red Hair (Aug 1989): The summer of 1989 ends with my father screaming at me for hours.
 [TW]

 Into Marriage, Into Divorce: The Die Is Cast